 Before we say why, let us give you some history.
 We are the Nottingham Multiple Sclerosis Therapy Centre, a small charity based in Colwick since we opened in 1984.
 We’re the only facility in Nottinghamshire & Derbyshire where people can come, without referral, to receive oxygen therapy in one of our two seven-seat barochambers.

-Our chambers pressurise to 2ATA (or two atmospheres absolute but we’ll explain that shortly) so technically we’re not ‘hyper’.
-The large hyperbaric chambers used by the NHS and dive centres pressurise up to 4ATA.
+Our chambers pressurise to 2ATA (or two atmospheres) an no further.
+The large hyperbaric chambers used by the NHS and dive centres pressurise up to 4ATA and higher.
 Essentially, they’re the same thing except ours are considered complementary or alternative therapy because we stop at 2ATA and we don’t have doctors on-site.

 What is oxygen therapy?